Dictionary » Negative Words » Dishonorable – Meaning, Definition, Synonyms and Antonyms

 3. Can someone be discharged as dishonorable from service?

-Yes, in the military, a dishonorable discharge is the most severe form of punishment for serious misconduct.
+Yes.
+In the military, a dishonorable discharge is generally considered the most severe outcome for serious misconduct.